isomerpages/pmo-nccs/media/speeches/_posts/2022-10-25-post-Speech by Deputy Prime Minister Lawrence Wong, Minister for Finance and Minister in charge of the.md

 This feels like home-coming for me because I was the one who started the first edition of the Energy Week back in 2008 when I was the Chief Executive of the Energy Market Authority.

 	a.
 Since then, the forum has continued to grow and has now become one of the premier energy events in the region. <br>

 	b.
 I understand that we have more than 10,000 energy leaders, professionals, and youths, from over 80 countries joining us this week.<br>

 	c.
 It is great to see everyone today, and I would like to extend a very warm welcome to all our overseas guests!
 Welcome everyone.<br>

 The theme of this year’s Energy Week is “A Resilient and Sustainable Energy Future” could not be more appropriate given the challenges we face today.
 Energy issues continue to loom large for countries everywhere.

 	a.
 The ongoing war in Ukraine has disrupted energy supplies worldwide <br>

 	b.
 Countries are all racing to build up their energy stockpiles and some have had to turn to fossil fuels ahead of the winter season. <br>

 	c.
 But even as we seek to enhance energy security, we must redouble efforts to green our energy sources. <br>

 	d.
 Climate change is happening at an even faster pace than before, exacerbating the energy crisis.
 Unusual weather patterns like heatwaves and droughts are throwing energy markets around the world into turmoil.<br>

 	e.
 The energy crisis and climate crisis have become a vicious cycle.
 The world cannot afford to choose between an energy crisis and a climate crisis.
 To have energy security, we will need to resolve the climate crisis too. <br>

 Singapore has long been grappling with both challenges.

 	a.
-We chose natural gas as our main energy source early on, as it is the cleanest fossil fuel, and emits less carbon dioxide than coal or fuel oil.<br>
+We chose natural gas as our main energy source early on, as it is the cleanest fossil fuel, and emits less carbon dioxide than coal or fuel oil.

 	b.
 Natural gas also met our requirements for energy security, as we are able to diversify our sources of gas supply.<br>
 		i.
 In fact, in my previous incarnation, the other responsibility I had was to negotiate our first LNG contracts and build our first LNG terminal to import from suppliers worldwide.<br> ii.
 Today, we have built up significant storage capacity, and enhanced the security of power generation in Singapore with long-term LNG supply contracts.<br>

 Over the years, we have continued to explore additional options like solar energy and electricity imports, to complement natural gas.
 But compared to energy security, climate change poses a bigger challenge for Singapore.

 	a.
 Unlike many other countries, we do not have many scalable options when it comes to renewable energy.
 We do not have the land for large solar or wind farms, or fast flowing rivers for hydro-electric power.

 	b.
 Nevertheless, we have managed to defy our natural constraints and made progress in reducing our greenhouse gas emissions.
 We were able to reduce our greenhouse gas emissions by 32% below business-as-usual levels, in 2020.
 This is double the earlier commitment of 16% below business-as-usual levels which we made in 2009, ahead of the Copenhagen Summit.

 	c.
 We have achieved this by becoming more energy efficient and keeping our emissions per GDP dollar one of the lowest in the world.
 This is what we have achieved in 2020.
 This has also given us the confidence to look ahead and to consider how we can strengthen further our commitment to climate action

 **Our Net Zero Ambition**